google/flax/README.md

 daily research.
 Flax is in "early release stage" -- if that's your style, now could be a good time to start using it.
-We want to smooth out any rough edges so please report any issues, questions or concerns in our
-[discussion forum](https://github.com/google/flax/discussions), or just let us know what you're working on!
+We want to smooth out any rough edges so please report any feature requests, issues, questions or concerns in our [discussion forum](https://github.com/google/flax/discussions), or just let us know what you're working on!